Hidden TNQ Logo

 For certain types of asset, including motor vehicles and residential property, there are specific rules covering how those BIK amounts are calculated; we’ll look at the rules which apply in the absence of more-specific regulations.

-Let’s look in a little more detail at how BIK works when purchasing a company asset.
+Let’s look in a little more detail at how BIK works when purchasing company assets.
 Understanding the rules is the best way to manage the impact of the BIK and to carry out the most tax-efficient planning when buying the asset.

 Here are the main rules to be aware of:

-• Under normal circumstances, if you purchase an asset from the company, the taxable benefit will be the market value of the assets, less any amount actually paid.
+• Under normal circumstances, if you purchase an asset from the company, the taxable benefit will be the market value of the company assets, less any amount actually paid.
 So, if you take a used asset that’s worth, say, £1,000 free of charge, the BIK will be £1,000.

 • If your company is registered for VAT, you’ll also need to account for VAT on the total market value, regardless of any lower amount, if any, actually charged.